martinthomson/alt-svcb/draft-thomson-httpbis-alt-svcb.md

    were used; see {{remember}}.

 A client MUST NOT remember a service name for an alternative service until a request has been successfully completed with a 2xx or 3xx status code.
+A client MAY send additional requests using the newly established connection to the alternative service after it verifies that the server is authoritative.
+The alternative service is therefore active once the connection is established, but it will not be reused ({{reuse}}) for future connections until a request completes successfully.

 A client MAY continue sending other requests over any existing connection to the server until this process completes in order to minimize latency for those